GLOBAL MARKETS-Shares fall on unexpectedly weak U.S. data; Brent gains

 U.S. Treasuries rebounded after the ISM report on U.S. manufacturing, gold prices traded near break-even and the euro extended gains versus the U.S. dollar.

-Early gains in bullion faded after the ISM report and as investors waited for the Labor Department’s snapshot of the U.S. job market on Friday.
+Early gains in bullion faded after the ISM report suggested the pace of expansion in U.S. manufacturing unexpectedly slowed and investors waited for the Labor Department’s snapshot of the U.S. job market on Friday.

 “I‘m not expecting much to happen in markets before the payroll report, but with things that quiet, we could be more vulnerable to any surprise external news,” said Dan Veru, chief investment officer at Palisade Capital Management LLC in Fort Lee, New Jersey.